Tomer Bar

-Tomer Bar (born 1969) is an Israeli general currently commanding the Israeli Air Force.
+Tomer Bar (born 11 June 1969) is an Israeli general who served as Commander of the Israeli Air Force.
 Before his selection to succeed Amikam Norkin as commander of the IAF, Bar served as head of the IDF Force Design Directorate, a reorganized version of what was once the Planning Directorate.

 Biography

-Bar was born in 1969, one of six children of Erela and Natan Bar.
-He enlisted in the IDF in 1987 and completed pilot course with honors in 1989.
+Bar was born on 11 June 1969 to Jewish parents and is one of six children of Erela and Natan Bar.
+He enlisted in the IDF in 1987 and completed the pilot course with honors in 1989.

 He served as a F-16 fighter pilot with the 110, 116 and 140 Squadrons.
 After a period of study in the United States, he was assigned as an F-15 pilot with the 133 Squadron in 1998.